xplore3/xdata3/README.md

 ### Add more plugins

-1. run `npx elizaos plugins list` to get a list of available plugins or visit https://elizaos.github.io/registry/
+1. run `npx xdata3os plugins list` to get a list of available plugins or visit https://xdata3os.github.io/registry/

-2. run `npx elizaos plugins add @elizaos-plugins/plugin-NAME` to install the plugin into your instance
+2. run `npx xdata3os plugins add @xdata3os-plugins/plugin-NAME` to install the plugin into your instance

 #### Additional Requirements